 Deforestation also poses a number of health-related risks, the first being the loss of air purification.
 Trees filter chemical pollutants out of the air, thus the oxygen they expel during photosynthesis is clean and safe for humans to breathe.
 Fewer trees means more contaminated air.8

-What’s more, there is an increased risk of disease breakout.
+On top of this, there is an increased risk of disease breakout.
 Clearing away forest habitat means some animals – such as fruit bats – are forced to find food elsewhere, carrying with them deadly diseases such as the Nipah Virus.
 In addition, edges of cleared rainforest provide ideal breeding ground for malaria-transmitting mosquitoes.9

 These diseases are usually confined to wildlife and can exist harmlessly, having co-evolved with their host animals.
 By clearing forest habitat however, humans are disturbing this natural order and putting themselves at risk.9